 Aren’t You Supposed to Get Arraigned in 24-Hours or Less?

 Although most arraignments are held within 24-hours of an arrest, in Texas, it can take up to 72-hours or longer for an arraignment to occur.
-Depending on the time and day of the week a person was arrested and the charges they face, an offender may not see a judge or be granted bail for weeks.
+Depending on your charges and when you were arrested, you might not see a judge or get a Dallas bail bond opportunity for several days.

 Keep in mind, that one cannot be held longer than 72-hours without filing criminal charges from the prosecuting attorney’s office.
 So, if charges haven’t been filed and you know you’re going to be stuck in jail for a hot minute, it’s best to take a preemptive stance and reach out to a family member that can talk to a Dallas bondsman about bail bond possibilities when bail is granted.